camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### Abuse Protection

 Any system permitting the registration and delivery of notifications to arbitrary HTTP endpoints holds the potential for abuse.
 This could occur if someone, either intentionally or unintentionally, registers the address of a system unprepared for such requests, or for which the registering party lacks authorization to perform such registration.

+To prevent notification-replay attacks the API Consumer SHOULD inspect the notification's `id` and `time` fields.
+Whether to reject or ignore notifications that have already been received or that are too old is a API Consumer's policy decision.

 To protect the sender, CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/main/cloudevents/http-webhook.md#4-abuse-protection